 This particular problem, however, was really starting to drive me crazy.
 I needed a solution that everyone felt was fair and that also eliminated mom as the main toy picker upper.

-Finally, finally, after thinking about it for DAYS, I thought of the perfect solution, and I can’t believe I didn’t think of it before.
+Finally, finally, after thinking about it for DAYS, I thought of the perfect solution (at least, for right here, right now), and I can’t believe I didn’t think of it before.

 Seriously, where has this been all my [mom] life?!